oss-aspen/8Knot/README.md

 The application 'Dash' instance is defined in the 'app.py' file, as is the app.server object that our WSGI server uses, and the manager for the task-queue.

 The 'Dash' application instance imports the application's base layout from the '/pages/index/index_layout.py' file.
-The logic to process user input to components laid out in this file (search bar, page selectors) is defined in '/pages/index/index_callbacks.py.'
+The logic to process user input to components is laid out in this file (search bar, page selectors) is defined in '/pages/index/index_callbacks.py.'

 Each page of the application is in its own 'pages' folder.
 On each page a variety of metrics and figures are rendered.
 These, for each page, are in the 'page_name/visualizations/' folder, and are imported into the file 'page_name.py.'